nf-core/website/markdown/developers/adding_pipelines.md

 time you push a commit the tests will be automatically triggered.

 The process for Docker Hub is similar, though a little more fiddly.
-Docker has a number of  different docker websites (docker hub, docker cloud, docker swarm _etc._), but they seem to be moving towards consolidating on just Docker Hub.
+Docker has a number of  different docker websites (Docker Hub, Docker Cloud, Docker Swarm _etc._), but they seem to be moving towards consolidating on just Docker Hub.
 So it's best to use that.

 1. Go to [hub.docker.com](https://hub.docker.com) and create an account